huanghua1668/huanghua1668.github.io/_projects/csnn.md

 NN has very high confidence in OOD samples far from its training dataset.

 If we want to apply NN to P&C of AV industry, we must be able to assess the confidence in our prediction, as one decision can be a matter of life and death.
-When th confidence is low and uncertainty is high, a conservative action should be taken.
+When the confidence is low and uncertainty is high, a conservative action should be pursued.

 ## Compact Support Neural Network (CSNN)
 We propose the Compact Support Neural Network (CSNN), in which neuron will have a compact support and NN can output